 In August 2021, we launched our cohort study by enrolling 15 ambassador families, who we got to know from our work in an eastern Travis County community.
 They each have children up to 9 years old and will be the first to participate in surveys, provide biological samples, and use our technology to collect information about their health.
 Through their participation, we will be able to gauge whether the methods we are using are truly non-intrusive, as is our intent, and that our study measures provide valuable insights that link actions, attitudes, and environmental factors to health.
-As we receive feedback from the ambassador families, we plan to review and revise our study as needed as we scale up our study enrollment to 300 families.
+As we receive feedback from the ambassador families, we plan to review and revise our study as needed before we reach our full study enrollment of 300 families by the end of 2022.